Reliable Deck Repairs for Solms Homes

 Can you repair a deck without a permit?

-To avoid problems, we check with the local permitting office before starting.
-Our team at San Antonio Deck and Fence Works helps you navigate the permitting process and clarifies which repairs require approval.
+To be safe, we will check with your city or county’s permitting office before beginning repairs.
+San Antonio Deck and Fence Works will guide you through the process and help determine what work does or doesn’t require approval.

 Where do deck boards often rot first?